abhishuraina/Code-Challenge-/ReadMe.md

-# This a object detection using Yolo Yolov3 model to predict on COCO data set
+# Object detection using Yolov3 model to predict on COCO data set

-# Note: Anaconda distribution, Jupyter Notebook is required to run this setup.
+# Please Note: Anaconda distribution, Jupyter Notebook is required to run this setup.

 1. Clone this repository
 https://github.com/abhishuraina/Code-Challenge-.git